On This Page: About this Book | About the Author

 Request Review Copy | A Review | Return to Catalog

 About this Book

 Why has Michael Manning left his big-city medical practice and retired early to a farm in rural Maine?
 And has he reallyas viewed by Lesley Jordan, an attractive nurse in nearby Winchendonreneged on his implied agreement to help his fellow man?
 An unexpected series of adventures arise as Michael tries to settle into his new community, leading to interactions with Lesley that are touching yet comical.
 Their story addresses a question that arises inevitably during the course of a human life: does this relationship have any future?

 About the Author

-The Wolf Tree is Philip R. Sullivan's fourth novel.
+The Wolf Tree is Philip R. Sullivan's fifth novel.
 In addition to his private practice, Doctor Sullivan has taught clinical psychiatry and neuroscience at Harvard Medical School for many years.
 He lives in a countrified Massachusetts setting where he has also raised African sheep.